PhilipSnows/quartz/content/Commandment 05.md

 ![600](https://i.imgur.com/ZGDMsHJ.jpg)

 ## The Gacha Wheel 🐳
->"Turns out he's in big trouble with the goblins.
+>[!hint] "Turns out he's in big trouble with the goblins.
 Borrowed loads of gold off them.
 A gang of them cornered him in the woods after the World Cup and took all the gold he had, and it still wasn't enough to cover all his debts.
 They followed him all the way to Hogwarts to keep an eye on him.
 He’s lost everything gambling."
+>
 >—Gambling is bad, kids

 ![600](https://i.imgur.com/d9svSjq.jpg)